5 Beautiful National Parks You Should Visit in Queensland Australia

 Queensland, the ‘sunshine state’ of Australia is home many famous natural attractions.
 Places like Great Barrier Reef, Fraser Island, and Whitsundays are on the bucket list of numerous backpackers traveling the east coast but unfortunately in order to see these places you have to spend quite a lot of money on tours or boat trips.

 If you are doing the east coast seriously on a budget I have some good news for you: there is a lot of gorgeous national parks to visit totally free of charge!
-Here are my top 5 favorite national parks we visited in Queensland.
-Most of these are located in the northern part of the state.
+Here are my top 5 favorite national parks we visited on our trip to Queensland.
 A lot of these national parks also offer possibility do camping in return for a small fee.

 TIP: If you want to enjoy these places in peace and quiet, avoid visits during school holiday times.